PlanQK/workflow-modeler/README.md

 3. Build the Modeler

-    To build the modeler execute
+    To build the modeler execute:
     ```
     npm run build
     ```